HotwaxCom/SQL-Assignment-2/solution7.3.md

 Question:

 Different physical or online stores (facilities) may have varying levels of performance.
 The business wants to compare revenue across facilities for sales planning and budgeting.

+Fields to retrieve:

+FACILITY_ID

+FACILITY_NAME

+TOTAL_ORDERS

+TOTAL_REVENUE

+DATE_RANGE

 Solution:
 ```